best data visualization tool

 • Follow Best Practices

 Visualizations are supposed to effectively communicate the findings.
-This can only be done by following best practices, which also ultimately sways which tools and techniques are used.
+This can only be done by following best practices, which also ultimately sway which tools and techniques are used.
 Some key best practices to always stick to are -

 1. Simplicity - The visual should be clutter-free and without any unnecessary decorations to avoid any distractions.